fmannhardt/course-applied-processmining/README.md

 # Applied Process Mining Module

-* **Group**: [Process Analytics group](https://pa.win.tue.nl/) at Eindhoven University of Technology
-* **Lecturer**: Dr. Felix Mannhardt ([@fmannhardt](https://twitter.com/fmannhardt))

-The notebooks in this repository are part of an Applied Process Mining module.
+The notebooks in this repository are part of a course on Applied Process Mining module given by Dr. Felix Mannhardt ([@fmannhardt](https://twitter.com/fmannhardt)) of [Process Analytics group](https://pa.win.tue.nl/) at Eindhoven University of Technology.
 In total there are currently *4* lectures and the associated hands-on notebooks in this repository.
 The collection of notebooks is a *living document* and subject to change.
 Each lecture is accompanied by a notebook in both R and Python using the Process Mining frameworks bupaR and PM4Py, respectively.

 ## Table of Contents